HCL-TECH-SOFTWARE/connections-automation/README.md

 ```

 Running this playbook will set up the prerequisites for Oracle 19c (like setting up big enough swap on the node dedicated for Oracle database) but it will also set up the JDBC for HCL Connections and HCL Connections Docs.

+JDBC drivers for Oracle will be only installed if you have setup_oracle_jdbc set to true as mentioned above.

 ### Installing HCL Connections Wizards